Chocolate at Home by Will Torrent

 Will kindly sent me a copy of his recently published, Chocolate at Home: step by step recipes to help you master the art of chocolate to review.
 As you can probably tell from the book’s subtitle, simplicity and clarity are the keynotes of the book.
 Will tells us that we can all make our own masterpieces at home, with a little help from him.
 Looking at some of the recipes in the book, I’m rather hoping he’s right, they are original and exciting – peanut butter & raspberry jelly truffles anyone?

-After a brief introduction, including where chocolate comes from and how it’s made, the dark arts of tempering are mentioned.
-I have struggled with tempering since I first tried it and it’s been a rather hit and miss affair.
+After a brief introduction, including where chocolate comes from and how it’s made, Will mentions the dark arts of tempering.
+I have struggled with tempering since I first tried it.
+It’s been a rather hit and miss affair.
 Will makes it sound rather simple and gives illustrated step by step guidance on the different methods of achieving tempered chocolate.
 He then goes on to cover moulding, dipping and making ganache.
-It is then the recipes commence – and they sound good.
+It is then the recipes commence – and oh, they do sound good.

 The chapter on chocolates and truffles starts with a classic truffle, followed by champagne truffles and then goes on to all sorts of more unusual delights.
 Whiskey and ginger barrels were just what CT and I needed when we were ill for so long over Christmas, I’m sure they would have sorted us out.
 Amaretto and toasted marzipan truffles sound too good not to try and Earl Grey and orange marmalade truffles would be perfect for my mother.